Sabiha Khanum: Career

-In Anwar Maqsood's stage show Silver Jubilee in 1982, she rendered the song Yaad karoon tujhay shaam saweray from the film Mauseeqar (1962).
+In Anwar Maqsood's stage show Silver Jubilee in 1983, she rendered the song Yaad karoon tujhay shaam saweray from the film Mauseeqar (1962).
 As the final lyrics faded away that evening, the audience stood up and applauded.

 Sabiha Khanum, who had been in the public eye for four decades, finally retired, and lived with her eldest daughter in the United States.
 Her other children also settled there.

 Personal life

 Sabiha married co-star Santosh Kumar on 1 October 1958.

 Santosh was already a married man with children.
 The two, after initial opposition from Sabiha's father, married during the making of Hasrat (1958).
-They starred together in 47 movies and played as a couple in the majority of them.
-They together had three children.
+They starred together in 47 movies and played a couple in the majority of them.
+They together had three children, including one son named Syed Ahsan Raza and two daughters named Fareeha Shaharyar and Afia Chaudhry.
+Sabiha's grand daughter Sarish Khan is a model and actress.

 Illness and death

 She lived with her daughter in Leesburg, Virginia until her death on 13 June 2020 at the age of 84.
 She had been hospitalized for the past few months due to kidney issues.